Position settings

 Rounding: FTE percentage impacts round to four decimal places.
 Financial values such as costs, rates, and financial adjustments use standard rounding (half-up) to cents.
 Cost uses the exact FTE x annual-hours intermediate and rounds the final currency amount to cents.

-See Position calculations and examples for examples that show four-decimal FTE, two-decimal cost, and rounded adjustment impacts.
+See Position cost math and examples for examples that show four-decimal FTE, two-decimal cost, and rounded adjustment impacts.

 Position base wage rate requirement

-The Position Base wage rate core field controls whether each active position must carry its own wage rate.
+The Position Base wage rate built-in detail controls whether each active position must carry its own wage rate.

 -